DALPy-Developers/DALPy/README.md

 ## Academic Usage

 If you are planning to use Cormen-lib for a university course and have questions, feel free to reach out by email.

+## Documentation

+The full documentation for Cormen-Lib is available [here](https://cormen-lib-developers.github.io/Cormen-Lib/).